The War of 1812: Objects from the Collection

 Sword and Scabbard, 1814, Mark: J. Gaither for Alexandria silversmith John Gaither, Silver, Ivory, Iron, Leather.
 The initials and infantry number for Lieutenant C.I.
 Queen of the 36th Infantry are scratched on the sword’s knuckle guard.
 During the War of 1812, this unit participated in the Battle of Bladensburg and the defense of Fort McHenry in Baltimore.

-The Lyceum Collection, gift in memory of Charles Cecil Williams by the American Silver Guild and Friends, July 4, 1998.
+Alexandria History Museum at The Lyceum, gift in memory of Charles Cecil Williams by the American Silver Guild and Friends, July 4, 1998.

 Pearlware plate, England, ca. 1815–1830.
 A number of ceramics celebrating the end of the war and honoring its heroes have been found at archaeological excavations in Alexandria, many at tavern sites.
 Arell’s Tavern, in particular, used many patriotic pieces, including a set of small shell-edged plates with an “even scallop” pattern and depicting the American eagle.
 While this motif appears on wares made before the Embargo of 1807, it was commonly used following the end of the War of 1812.
 These dishes were popular among the lower and middle classes, and therefore were appropriate for Arell’s, a working-class tavern.
 Another blue shell-edged eagle plate was found at McKnight’s Tavern, which was known by its sign of the spread eagle.

-Alexandria Archaeology Museum Collection, excavated from the site of Arell's Tavern on Market Square.
+Alexandria Archaeology Museum, excavated from the site of Arell's Tavern on Market Square.
 Site 44AX94, MB-B, 67.1578.
 Photo by Gavin Ashworth, Courtesy Ceramics in America.

 Peace and Plenty Pitcher